g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 Even if it seems obvious that the physical pain of the dying man outweighs the satisfaction he gets from having his wishes respected, I don't have anything like warrant to act.
 Whether the benefit to him is pride in defying suffering, or in the <a href="{{halluc}}">deeply altered</a> <a href="{{dmt}}">states</a> involved is moot: absent deception, it is overwhelming evidence.

-My claim is that we don't even know the _sign_ of another person's valence, without their honest report.
+Call knowing something with enough confidence to do something prima facie bad as a result, _overknowing_.
+My claim is that we don't even overknow the _sign_ of another person's valence, without their honest report.

 (This might change a bit when welfare biology advances, giving us another source of evidence about the value of a state, but will never be countermanded unless we discover some <a href="{{pearce}}">far-out materialist theory</a> that lets us empirically measure the value of a conscious state.)